Brock Lab of Intergroup Processes (BLIP)

 Gordon Hodson (PhD, University of Western Ontario) is Professor of Psychology at Brock University, and the Director of the Brock Lab of Intergroup Processes (BLIP).

-His research interests involve stereotyping, prejudice, and discrimination, with particular interests in individual differences (e.g., authoritarianism), intergroup contact and cross-group friendship, emotions (e.g., disgust; empathy), and dehumanization.
+His research interests involve stereotyping, prejudice, and discrimination, with particular interests in individual differences (e.g., authoritarianism, political ideology), intergroup contact and cross-group friendship, emotions (e.g., intergroup disgust; empathy; anxiety), and dehumanization.

 He is a former Associate Editor at the Journal of Experimental Social Psychology (JESP), and presently serves on the Editorial Boards of Social Psychological and Personality Science (SPPS), the European Review of Social Psychology (ERSP), and the European Journal of Social Psychology (EJSP).
 He has previously been on the boards of the Journal of Social and Personality Psychology (JPSP) and the Canadian Journal of Behavioural Science (CJBS).

 Brock Faculty Profile: click here